groonga/groonga-import/README.md

 ## Description

-Groonga import provides tools to import data to Groonga from other systems such as MySQL and PostgreSQL.
+Groonga import provides tools to import data to Groonga from other systems such as local file system, MySQL and PostgreSQL.

 ## Install